arribada/LoraTracker/README.md

 balena push LoraGpsSender
 ```

+## Traccar setup
+Add each tracker as device with its corresponding Device EUI(no empty spaces between the pairs).

 ## Smart Desktop setup

 If you want to upload data into SMART desktop it needs to be connected to SMART connect and also set the content of the data to be uploaded as a header in the chirpstack HTTP integration setup.